francescoolivo/VLSI/LP/src/README.md

 To install the required conda environment, please refer to the [repository readme](../../README.md)

 You also need to install CPLEX on your machine.
-Please refer to [this guide](https://github.com/IBMPredictiveAnalytics/Simple_Linear_Programming_with_CPLEX/blob/master/cplex_instruction.md).
+We used the academic license.
+Please refer to the [IBM guide](https://www.ibm.com/products/ilog-cplex-optimization-studio?mhsrc=ibmsearch_a&mhq=CPLEX).

 ## Usage